Karina1014/Python-hello-word/README.md

 This project creates a simple Python program that prints "Hello World" to the screen, demonstrating the setup and successful execution of Python code.

+## 🚨 About the Project 🚨
+This is an important message related to the project.
+Please read it carefully before proceeding:

+- **main Branch**: Contains the app with the `Dockerfile`, ready to build and uploaded to DockerHub.
+- **productionFlask Branch**: Contains the deployed version of the app on Render.

 ## Getting Started
 * Clone the repository

 ```sh
 git clone https://github.com/Karina1014/Python-hello-world.git
 ```

 ## Prerequisites